EIYARO-Project/core/README.md

 Thank you for considering helping out with the source code!
 Any contributions are highly appreciated, and we are grateful for even the smallest of fixes!

-If you run into an issue, feel free to [eiyaro classic issues](https://github.com/Eiyaro/ey/issues/) in this repository.
+If you run into an issue, feel free to [eiyaro issues](https://github.com/Eiyaro/ey/issues/) in this repository.
 We are glad to help!

 ## License